keithalewis/math/opm.md

 Some authors define arbitrage as a portfolio with ${\xi\cdot x = 0}$ and
 ${\xi\cdot X}$ is non-negative and strictly positive on some set having positive probability.
-We haven't specified, and don't need, a probability measure so we can't use this definition.
+We haven't specified a probability measure so we can't use this definition.
 No trader would consider that to be an arbitrage anyway.
 Even though the position costs nothing to put on, that definition has nothing definite to say about how much they will make nor how likely it is they will make it.